krcdavis/mondo/README.md

 ### Mondo project- mon game for Godot

 Mondo Project is a free and open-source turn based RPG game engine for the Godot engine, with a particular resemblance- to a certain popular monster-collecting franchise.
-The aim is to provide basic code for common -things/events/functions like battling, interacting, catching, etc, while still providing flexibiliy and ways for the user to customize their game's gameplay.
-To this end, the project has been organized in a specific way, where ideally the user can just have all their code and data in a project folder, and the engine will look for and load all the needed files.
+My goal is to provide basic functionality without limiting the user to making a certain sort of game.
+The last thing I'd want to see is people making games with this that all have the same "feel"- same menu assets, same damage calculations, god forbid the same monster set...
+To that end, the project has been designed in a particular way.

+The user works largely within their own project folder.
+The base game looks for certain folders and files within the project folder to load into the right places.
+Additionally, base files are provided for certain things than the user can extend, so there's a kind of zig-zagging loading/hierarchy.
+For example, the battle scene loads a "battle engine" object that controls things like AI and damage calculations.
+Ideally, the user can work entirely within their own project folder and still get a great amount of flexibility out of the engine, though of course if you want or need to modify files outside of that you're free to do so.
+This is partly so I can work on my own projects in tandem with the engine and simply exclude the folders from the open source release.
+If you'll look in the .gitexclude file, you'll see the folder names in question.
+One of them is my own original project which is mine and you can't have it, and one is... well, Nintendo has ninjas.

+To keep people from all using the same assets, the default project provided with the engine is agressively useless.
+However it is fully functional, so you can "play" it... what there is of it.
+If the specified project folder isn't found, the default-project folder will be loaded instead.

-This could also be used for more general turn-based RPG type games.
+The engine could easily be used for non-mon RPG games as well.

 So how does this work?
 Not very well ha ha ha.
 Jokes aside, it's early days, so a lot of this is rather... messy.